hugowindisch/swallow/README.md

-+ No matter how great HTML and CSS are, it should be possible to create most web content interactively and graphically (that's how newspapers, movies, reports, computer games etc. are designed, this should also apply to web pages).
++ No matter how great HTML and CSS are, it should be possible to create most web content interactively and graphically (that's how newspapers, movies, reports, computer games etc. are designed, this should also apply to web pages), using interactive design tools.

-+ Using interactive design tools

-+ Development tools need to be free

 + Using the same programming language on the client and on the server is a good idea.

-+ Using the same packaging and module loading mechanism on the client and on the server is also a good idea.
-Javascript without modules and require() is not all that fantastic.
++ Using the same packaging and module loading mechanisms on the client and on the server (e.g. require) is also a good idea.

 + Node.js is the defacto standard for developing on the server.
 When things can be done client side and server side (e.g. http, urls, events) they should.

-+ An app creation tool is an app, and should be created using itself.

-+ A good tool

 Here are the goals of the project
 ---------------------------------

++ Create an interactive application creation tool for the web, based on Node.js and CommonJS, that can itself run inside a browser.

 What's Missing, what's Wrong, etc.
 ===================================
+tbd

 Roadmap
 =======